-An openflow capable switch is capable of hosting one or more openflow data planes (also refered to as openflow logical switch).
-Initially, the openflow capable switch owns all the resources of the switch and does not have any data plane instantiated.
-Using the of-config 1.2 protocol, OFCP can instantiate one or more openflow data planes and can assign resources such as queues and ports to these openflow data planes.
-Some of the resources like management port may not be assigned to any openflow data plane.
+An OpenFlow capable switch is capable of hosting one or more OpenFlow data planes (also refered to as OpenFlow logical switch).
+Initially, the OpenFlow capable switch owns all the resources of the switch and does not have any data plane instantiated.
+Using the OF-CONFIG 1.2 protocol, OFCP can instantiate one or more OpenFlow data planes and can assign resources such as queues and ports to these OpenFlow data planes.
+Some of the resources like management port may not be assigned to any OpenFlow data plane.

 Connection Setup to a Controller

-Section 6.2 (Connection Setup) of (1) requires that an OpenFlow switch always initiate the connection to the OpenFlow controller and discusses the process of setting up a connection between the OpenFlow switch and an OpenFlow controller.
+Section 6.3 (Connection Setup) of (1) requires that an OpenFlow switch must be able to initiate the connection to the OpenFlow controller and discusses the process of setting up a connection between the OpenFlow switch and an OpenFlow controller.
 The switch initiates the connection applying three parameters that need to be configured in advance:

 the IP address of the controller